-Her hardworking and future-oriented parents brought their family to the United States when Taveras was 12.
+Her parents brought their family to the United States when Taveras was 12.
 Upon arrival, it was difficult for her parents to find work.
 Mr. Taveras had to work 60 hours per week as a taxi driver “just to earn what an American citizen would earn in 40 hours,” Taveras said.
 Mrs. Taveras, who was formerly a manager and supervisor for a Verizon branch, took a customer service job at a party supplies store.

 After graduation, though, Taveras hit a major hurdle.
-She still had not been approved as a legal permanent resident, and without documentation, she couldn’t go on to college like the majority of her classmates.
-For three years, while most of her peers began working towards their bachelor’s degrees, Taveras and her family members were focused on obtaining green cards.
+She still had not been approved as a legal permanent resident, and without documentation she couldn’t go on to college like the majority of her classmates.
+For three years, while most of her peers began working toward their bachelor’s degrees, Taveras and her family members were focused on obtaining green cards.
 “It was horrible,” Taveras recalls of that time.
 The prolonged wait, stressful in its own right, was intensified by a barrage of threats from neighbors who swore they would report the family to local authorities.

 It’s not fair for kids not to be able to go to school just because they don’t have a green card or citizenship.
 Everybody has a right to education.

 When Taveras finally received her green card in 2011, she immediately enrolled in community college.
 After a year, she transferred to Roger Williams University, where she earned her bachelor’s degree in 2016.

-As proud as she is of this accomplishment and as much as she values the time she spent volunteering, Taveras knows she’d be much farther along in her education, if only she had received status sooner.
+As proud as she is of this accomplishment and as much as she values the time she spent volunteering, Taveras knows she’d be much further along in her education if she had received status sooner.
 And some of Shawnee’s high school classmates had to wait even longer for their green cards.
 “It’s not fair for kids not to be able to go to school just because they don’t have a green card or citizenship,” Shawnee says, “Everybody has a right to education — it’s a right.”
 And yet, in spite of every threat she received and every time she was disheartened by a delay, Taveras speaks triumphantly about her status as a legal resident.
 “This is my country now,” she says, teeming with pride.